ichen-lab-ucsb/EasyDIVER/README.md

 # read-processing-pipeline
-This is the README document for the Chen Lab's in-house pipeline for processing HTS reads from _in vitro_ selection experiments.
+This is the README document for the EasyDIVERS pipeline for processing HTS reads from _in vitro_ selection experiments.
 The pipeline can be used to process nucleotides or amino acids sequencing data.

 # Usage version v9
-`bash proto.pipeline.v9.sh -i [-o -p -q -r -T -h -a -e]`
+`bash easydiver.sh -i [-o -p -q -r -T -h -a -e]`

 where: